HOW BELIEFS FORM – PART 2

 Thinking about X involves either contemplating X or thinking a claim concerning X. For example, thinking about the claim David is vegetarian involves either contemplating this claim or thinking a claim such as The claim 'David is vegetarian' is false or Amy said that David is vegetarian.

 Regarding the process of comprehending claim X, it might be thought that this whole process involves, by definition, thinking about this claim that we're trying to comprehend.
-But this process involves, first, our sense organs collecting information about whatever medium is communicating X, and then the sensory and language areas of our brain analysing that information in order to determine X. So we're unable to think about X until it has been produced by this process.
+But this process involves our sense organs collecting information about whatever medium is communicating X, and then the sensory and language areas of our brain analysing that information in order to determine X. So we're unable to think about X until it has been produced by this process.
 During that process we can only think about X in the sense of thinking about the existence of this claim that we’re trying to comprehend.

 Of course, when we’re part-way through comprehending X we can think about the part of X that we’ve comprehended so far.
-But thinking about X as a whole – in the sense that doesn’t just involve thinking about the existence of X, but involves X existing in our mind – requires us to have comprehended the whole of X.
+But thinking about X as a whole – in the sense that doesn’t just involve thinking about the existence of X, but involves X existing in our mind – obviously requires us to have comprehended the whole of X.

 Regardless of the process by which claim X enters our mind, thinking about X is a further cognitive process.
 Any kind of process involves the processing of the input or inputs to the process, and, possibly, the production of an output by that processing: